BZFlag-Dev/bzflag/README.MINGW32.md

 whole MinGW, including the MSYS DTK (Development ToolKit), follow the instruction to install it and stay updated.

-*** Part II: Obtain necessary platform files
+## Part II: Obtain necessary platform files

-If you would like to build BZAdmin in curses mode, you need to download PDCurses from http://pdcurses.sourceforge.net/.
-Build it according to their instructions for MingW, and rename the resulting library from pdcurses.a to libpdcurses.a.
+If you would like to build BZAdmin in curses mode, you need to download PDCurses from https://pdcurses.sourceforge.net/.
+Build it according to their instructions for MinGW, and rename the resulting library from `pdcurses.a` to `libpdcurses.a`.
-Then copy libpdcurses.a and curses.h to the appropriate subdirectories of your MingW32 install (lib and include respectively).
+Then copy `libpdcurses.a` and `curses.h` to the appropriate subdirectories of your MingW32 install (lib and include respectively).

-If you want to build using SDL support, you should get SDL at libsdl.org and follow their instructions to install it under MinGW before configuring bzflag.
+If you want to build using SDL support, you should get SDL at `libsdl.org` and follow their instructions to install it under MinGW before configuring bzflag.
 Then move on to Part III.
 This is the suggested way of building BZFlag.